 [Section 161 amended by No. 96 of 1990 s.
 38; No. 42 of 2004 s.
 150.]

-162. SGIC sole insurer as to some industrial diseases
+162. Insurance Commission of Western Australia sole insurer as to some industrial diseases

 (1) The Insurance Commission of Western Australia is the only insurer authorised to issue or renew a policy insuring an employer against his liability to pay compensation under this Act for any industrial disease of the kinds referred to in section 151(a)(iii).